LeoSerena/MasterMLProject/Submission/README.txt

         -python run.py-

     on a command prompt.
 It will generate the submission.csv.
+It took us 40-60 min approximately to generate the submission file.

 ## RESULTS